Ksenia Major, BOC

 Always interested in pediatrics, I sought out additional learning opportunities through coursework, conferences, mentors and volunteering.
 Now, as a parent myself, I enjoy connecting with both the patient and parent to ensure great care and service.

-I am excited to join Boston O&P to create a team in central Virginia dedicated to pediatrics.
+I am excited I joined Boston O&P to create a team in central Virginia dedicated to pediatrics.

 Outside of work, I enjoy swimming, yoga, traveling abroad and spending lots of time with my husband and our two young kids.
 On the weekends, you can catch us out in Carytown, at the library and museums or strolling Maymont.